Despite 125K Instagram followers, a friendship with Kanye, and a long resume littered with names like Hood By Air and

 Everybody wants to be a designer right now.
 Mad people are just printing a bum-ass T-shirts and saying they’re the designer, and collaborate with somebody that has a pretty big name and then they try to appeal to the masses—and it’s just stupid.
 It kind of ruined a lot.
 I could be a designer right now if I wanted to, but I don’t feel like the time is even right.
 I don’t even know how to build a garment with my own two hands.
 I have great ideas, but I don’t know everything I need to know about how to cut things and fit and seams and stuff like that.
 It doesn’t matter if being a designer in five years or six years is still cool.
 I’m not going to release my brand to be that guy.
 I’m going to release it because I want to make what I want to make.

+What do you think that everyone should know about you, aside from just focusing on how you’re super-young and how you’ve worked with all of these great people?
 I just want people to know that I’m a regular teenager somewhat.
 I want to say something, but I feel like it’s fake obnoxious, but not really...like, I’m still a regular teenager.
 I just graduated high school.
 But I’m also elevated because I rose from that generation of Internet kids.
 And there’s a million of other kids trying to the same thing as me, or trying to be on the same level and stuff like that.
 And I came from that generation of DMing and being on the Internet, straight from that social-media era.
 I just happened to do it well enough for me to surpass the average.
 At the end of the day I’m still a teenager, but I don’t think anybody should underestimate me or anything because I’m about to come for mad people’s spots soon.
 And they’re going to have to deal with that.
 People either downgrade me, or put me on a pedestal that I don’t really want to be on sometimes, and they hold me way higher up than I actually am.
 But I just want to be treated as a human.
 I don’t want to be treated as an Internet celebrity or stuff like that.
 I just want to be a regular dude that does cool things.